castai/docs/docs/guides/pod-pinning.md

           name: web
 ```

-StatefulSet example, it will create 3 pods each in every cloud (note the podAntiAffinity)
+StatefulSet example, it will create 3 pods each in every cloud (note the podAntiAffinity):

 ```
 apiVersion: apps/v1